SAP-samples/teched2025-XP267/exercises/ex2/README.md

 Navigate to the command named `CheckResourceQuotaUtilizationXP267Extended`
 ![](./images/02-02.png)

-Thus command is already configured to calculate resource utilization of Cloud Foundry space and its parrent organization for your subaccount.
+This command is already configured to calculate resource utilization of Cloud Foundry space and its parent organization for your subaccount.
 **Trigger** the command , no any further inputs are needed.
 ![](./images/02-03.png)

-After the command succesful execution, consult the output values by clicking on **Show** link under Output.
+After the command successful execution, consult the output values by clicking on **Show** link under Output.
 ![](./images/02-04.png)

-That's a current snapshot of the resource utilization of Cloud Foundry space and its parrent organization for your subaccount.
+That's a current snapshot of the resource utilization of Cloud Foundry space and its parent organization for your subaccount.
 ![](./images/02-05.png)

 _HINT: the output provides the insights that 19.53% out of your memory allocated for both Organisation and CF Space are currently allocated._

 ## Exercise 2.2  Use existing commands in SAP Automation Pilot to push these metrics to SAP Cloud ALM

 Now we want to push these metrics into SAP Cloud ALM - Health Monitoring.
-To do so, we'll need to extent this existing command: `CheckResourceQuotaUtilizationXP267Extended`
+To do so, we'll need to extend this existing command: `CheckResourceQuotaUtilizationXP267Extended`

 **Go to the command itself**, scroll-down to the **Executor section** and click on **Add** button.
 ![](./images/02-06.png)

 Add the Executor
-- **Place the new executor** just before the Ouput by clickin on **Here** botton.
+- **Place the new executor** just before the Output by clickin on **Here** botton.

 - **Alias** - `pushSpaceMemoryUtilization`